Passive Liveness Detection - Presentation Attack Detection

 Evaluating Passive Liveness Scores - Setting a Correct Threshold

-The result whether a face photo is genuine or fraud attempt is decided by comparison of the passive liveness score and the threshold.
+The result whether a face photo is a bona-fide presentation (genuine face) or an attack presentation is decided by comparison of the passive liveness score and the threshold.
 If the score is above the threshold, it is classified as genuine and thus accepted.
 If the score is below the threshold, it is classified as a fraud and thus rejected.

 Passive Liveness Scores, Error Rates and Accuracy

-• FAR: Fraud attempt images that are classified as genuine are false accepts.
-The percentual rate of such error on a given dataset and given threshold represents the False Accept Rate (FAR).
+• APCER: Attack presentation images that are classified as bona-fide presentations are false accepts.
+The percentual rate of such error on a given dataset and given threshold represents the Attack Presentation Classification Error Rate (APCER, formerly FAR).

-• FRR: Genuine images that are classified as frauds are false rejects.
-The percentual rate of such error on a given dataset and given threshold represents the False Accept Rate (FAR).
+• BPCER: Bona-fide presentation images that are classified as attacks are false rejects.
+The percentual rate of such error on a given dataset and given threshold represents the Bona-fide Presentation Classification Error Rate (BPCER, formerly FRR).

 Example:

-Imagine a dataset of 10,000 genuine photos of real faces and 1,000 fraudulent photos, where measurements were made.
-Threshold of 0.895, which is at working point of 1% FAR results in 8.1% FRR.
-That means there are 10 fraudulent photos marked as genuine (false accepts) and 810 genuine photos are marked as frauds (false rejects).
+Imagine a dataset of 10,000 bona-fide presentation photos (real faces) and 1,000 attack presentation photos, where measurements were made.
+Threshold of 0.895, which is at working point of 1% APCER results in 3.7% BPCER.
+That means there are 10 attack presentation photos marked as bona-fide (false accepts) and 370 bona-fide photos are marked as attacks (false rejects).

 Datasets and Extrapolating Measurements to Real World Usage